teachers-uk-net/assessment/README.md

 ### TODO

 - Add a column (boolean) in tblGroupTests for 'marked'
+- Add "keep alive" to pages to allow more time to respond before a php timeout
+- Considering adding the ability for users to change background colours (although actual exam papers are white with black text)
 - Create a view so that when 'marked' and 'Available' are true student sees a button to take them to feedback and marks
 - Add a view in admin backend to toggle 'marked'